 I’m often asked what tools and products I use so I put together a list of things I use regularly in my workshop.

 Most of the tools and products listed on the page are affiliate links, which means I receive a small commission if you purchase an item using one of these links.
 There is no cost to you for using these links.
 Thank you so much for your support!

 Skate over to the Tools I Use page here.

 OK, we have our tools.
 Now what?
 Now it’s time to get our tools organized!

 In the How to Organize Tools in a Small Workshop post, I’m sharing 5 simple steps to get your tools organized.
 We’ll look at ways to store hand and power tools and how to keep them organized once and for all.

 Skate over to How to Organize Tools in a Small Workshop or watch this quick video!

 Beginners often want to know “what tools should I buy for woodworking?” or “what tools should every woodworker have?”
-The ten essential tools that I use the most for DIY projects and building DIY furniture are personal protective equipment, tape measure, Multi-Mark, power drill, miter saw, Kreg Jig, sander, clamps, table saw and a circular saw.
+The 10 must-have woodworking tools I recommend for beginners are personal protective equipment, tape measure, Multi-Mark, power drill, miter saw, Kreg Jig, sander, clamps, table saw and a circular saw.

 More Like This: